laurentperrinet/Perrinet20PredictiveProcessing/README.md

 below the moving dot.
 While they are vertically perfectly aligned, the flashed dot is perceived as lagging the moving dot.
-This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [@Nijhawan02, @Nijhawan09].
+This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [@Nijhawan02], [@Nijhawan09].
 However, other models such as differential latency of postdiction (Eagleman) were also proposed, such that it is yet not clear what is the neural substrate of the FLE.

 Activity in both models shows three different phases.
 First, there is a rapid build-up of the precision of the target after the first appearance of the moving dot (at $t=300 ms$).
-Consistently with the Frölich effect, the beginning of the trajectory is seen ahead of its physical position.
+Consistently with the Fröhlich effect [@Jancke10], the beginning of the trajectory is seen ahead of its physical position.
 During the second phase, the moving dot is correctly tracked as both its velocity and position are correctly inferred.
 In the source layer, there is no extrapolation and the trajectory follows the delayed trajectory of the dot (green dotted line).
 In the target layer, motion extrapolation correctly predicts the position at the present time and the position follows the actual physical position of the dot (black dotted line) fig. 2.
 Finally, the third phase corresponds to motion termination.
 The moving dot disappears and the corresponding activity vanishes in the source layer at $t=900 ms$.
 However, between $t=800 ms$ and $t=900 ms$, the dot position was extrapolated and predicted ahead of the terminal position.
 At $t=900 ms$, while motion information is absent, the position information is still transiently consistent and extrapolated using a broad, centered prior distribution of speeds.
 Although it is less precise, this position of the dot at flash termination is therefore not perceived as leading the flash.

 The model that we used for the FLE can be used with any image.
 In particular, a single flashed dot evokes an expanding then contracting